Pool Party Massacre: Reception

 Scream magazine was more critical, stating that "Singularly dedicated to delivering a slasher flick in the form of its base elements, Pool Party Massacre is admirable in its commitment to its own simplicity, even if that means it has to bulk up its run-time with excruciatingly tedious characters spewing excruciatingly tedious dialogue."

 Sequel

 In 2019 Marvick launched a crowdfunding campaign on IndieGoGo to fund a sequel.
 He had not initially planned to create a sequel for Pool Party Massacre, "mostly because I never really thought anyone would watch the movie", but began writing one after being approached by fans.
 The campaign was successfully funded within ten days and Marvick has stated that the film's script has been inspired by sequels such as Slumber Party Massacre II, Return of the Living Dead Part II, and The Texas Chainsaw Massacre 2.
+The film was shot in 2023 and stars Lisa Foiles.
+As of 2025, the film is still in post-production.